Area Detector with default HDF5 File Name#

 HDF5#

-The hdf1 Device describes the HDF5 File Writing plugin for this detector.
+The hdf1 attribute describes the HDF5 File Writing plugin for this detector.

 Support for writing images to HDF5 files using the area detector HDF5 File Writer plugin comes from the ophyd.areadetector.HDF5Plugin.
 This plugin comes in different versions for different versions of area detector ADCore.
 The HDF5Plugin ophyd support was written for an older version of the HDF5 File Writer plugin, but there is a HDF5Plugin_V34 version that may be used with Area Detector release 3.4 and above.
 Our IOC uses release 3.10.